NaiduMarineni/Plant-Seedlings-Classification/README.md

 6. gui_script.ipynb should be run to test the model through GUI.
 7. The trained neural network model is available at https://drive.google.com/file/d/1wRwZpCpeieRUx-7zwpmAKT6kdmIABmBe/view?usp=sharing .
 8. The text files have the loss and accuracy metrics of the model while training for each epoch
+9. keras_aug_4_15_12.csv file contains the predictions made by the neural network for test data.
+This file is submitted to kaggle to find the test accuracy.
+The best test accuracy achieved is 94.71%